New to the Temple?

 What kind of Buddhism does this temple practice?

 We practice Jodo Shinshu (or Shin) Buddhism.
-More specifically the Hongwanji-ha (or Nishi Hongwanji) sub sect.
+More specifically the Hongwanji-ha (or Nishi Hongwanji) denomination.
+Shin Buddhism promotes happiness and well being by incorporating self reflection and gratitude into everyday life for everyday people.
 To learn more, please visit our web page titles "Jodo Shinshu Buddhism"

 What does Hongwanji mean?